-III.A.1.a) graduation from a medical school in the United States or Canada, accredited by the Liaison Committee on Medical
+III.A.1.a) graduation from a medical school in the United States or

-Education (LCME) or graduation from a college of osteopathic medicine in the United States, accredited by the American Osteopathic Association Commission on qualifications: (Core)
+Canada, accredited by the Liaison Committee on Medical Education (LCME) or graduation from a college of osteopathic medicine in the United States, accredited by the

-Osteopathic College Accreditation (AOACOCA); or, (Core)
+American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA); or, (Core)

-III.A.1.b) graduation from a medical school outside of the United States or Canada, and meeting one of the following additional
+III.A.1.b) graduation from a medical school outside of the United qualifications: (Core)

+States or Canada, and meeting one of the following additional

-III.A.1.b).(1) holding a currently valid certificate from the Educational Commission for Foreign Medical holding a full and unrestricted license to practice medicine in the United States licensing jurisdiction in which the ACGME-accredited program is located.
+III.A.1.b).(1) holding a currently valid certificate from the medicine in the United States licensing jurisdiction in which the ACGME-accredited program is located.
 (Core)

-Graduates (ECFMG) prior to appointment; or, (Core)
+Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment; or.
+(Core)